Workshop on Active Defense and Deception

 Submitted papers must comply with the LNCS template at the time of submission.
 Submitted papers should be at most 16 pages (using 10-point font), excluding the bibliography and well-marked appendices, and at most 20 pages total.
 Committee members are not required to read the appendices, so the paper should be intelligible without them.
 All submissions must be written in English.

-Submissions must be uploaded to the following EasyChair website: https://easychair.org/conferences/?conf=adnd2026
+Submissions must be uploaded to the following EasyChair website: https://easychair.org/my/conference?conf=esorics2026

 Only PDF files will be accepted.
 Submissions are double-blind: no author names or affiliations may appear on the title page, and papers should avoid revealing authors’ identities in the text.
 Submissions not meeting these guidelines risk rejection without consideration of their merits.